 The vibrant coastal town of Vilankulos is the gateway to the Bazaruto Archipelago and home to one of the best beaches in Mozambique.
 It’s truly the best spot for all beach lovers, scuba divers and adventurers – with a unique local vibe to it.

-Vilankulos Beach (South)
+Vilankulos Beach

-Things to Do at Vilankulos Beach
+Things to Do in Vilankulos (Beyond the Islands)

 Horse Riding